FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 A descriptive name for this entry, such as a human-readable name for a VM_MEMORY_* tag, a path to a mapped file, or a segment of a loaded binary.

-Prioritize reducing "Dirty" memory.
-Dirty memory cannot be automatically reclaimed by the kernel and is directly used by various parts of the OS as a measure of a process's contribution to system memory pressure.
+Prioritize reducing dirty memory.
+Dirty memory cannot be automatically reclaimed by the kernel and an accounting of it (described below) is directly used by various parts of the OS as a measure of a process's contribution to system memory pressure.

-Next, focus on reducing "Reclaimable" memory, especially purgeable volatile memory which will become dirty when marked non-volatile.
-Although this memory can be cheaply reclaimed by the kernel, purgeable volatile memory is commonly used as a cache of data that may be expensive for a user process to recreate (such as decoded image data).
+Next focus on reducing Reclaimable memory, especially purgeable memory marked volatile which will become dirty when marked non-volatile.
+Although this memory can be cheaply reclaimed by the kernel, purgeable memory marked volatile is commonly used as a cache of data that may be expensive for a user process to recreate: for example, decoded image data.

-"Clean" memory can also be cheaply taken by the kernel, but unlike "Reclaimable" it can be restored automatically by the kernel without the help of a user process.
-For example, clean file backed data can be automatically evicted from memory and re-read from disk on-demand.
-Having too much clean memory can still be a performance problem, since large working sets can cause thrashing when loading and unloading various parts of a process under low memory situations.
+Clean memory can also be cheaply reclaimed by the kernel, but unlike reclaimable memory, it can generally be restored automatically.
+For example, file-backed memory, even if dirty, can be automatically evicted from memory and re-read from disk on demand.
+Having too much clean memory can still be a performance problem, since large working sets can cause thrashing when a process accesses large amounts of clean memory when there is not enough physical memory readily available to store it.

-Lastly, avoid using "Wired" memory as much as possible since it cannot be paged out or reclaimed.
+Avoid using Wired memory as much as possible: it cannot be paged out, compressed, or otherwise reclaimed.

 Loaded binaries will be visible as an entry with both the segment type and the path to the binary, most often __TEXT, __DATA, or __LINKEDIT segments.
 Non-shared cache binaries and pages in the __DATA segment (such as those that contain modified global variables) can often have dirty memory.